Dying and Falling

 Dying & Falling is the third album of the Illinois-based industrial band, I:Scintilla.
-Like their previous album Optics, there were two version released.
-One was a single disc version and the other was a limited edition version with a bonus disc, titled Resuscitation, containing additional studio recordings as well as remixes.
+Like their previous album Optics, there were two versions released.
+One was a single-disc version, and the other was a limited-edition version with a bonus disc, titled Resuscitation, containing additional studio recordings as well as remixes.

 The artwork was illustrated by singer Brittany Bindrim.